Matt2371/PINN_navier_stokes/README.md

 # Flow Reconstruction using Physics Informed Machine Learning
 ## Overview
-This project is about using physics inspired neural networks (PINN) to solve turbulent flows using the Navier-Stokes equations.
-Specifically, given sparse observations, we reconstruct the entire flow field, i.e., flow reconstruction.
-We train and validate our results using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the wake past a cylindrical column at $`Re=100`$.
+This project is about using Physics Inspired Neural Networks (PINN) to solve turbulent flows using the Navier-Stokes equations.
+Specifically, given sparse observations (in this case, a mere 0.05% of the data), the goal is to reconstruct the entire flow field.
+I train and validate my implementation using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the wake past a cylindrical column at $`Re=100`$.

 ![](https://github.com/Matt2371/PINN_navier_stokes/blob/main/figures/ref_vs_pred_model2_5l_30h_5000e_0.005d.gif)

 ## Background
 Neural networks, when their loss functions are modified to conserve physical laws, have shown promise in solving non-linear partial differential equations in physics (Raissi et al., 2019).
 This has broad application for computational fluid mechanics, such as solving the Navier-Stokes equations, with demonstrated success in a variety of flow scenarios (Cai et al., 2021; Eivazi et al., 2022).
 Rather than a pure data-driven approach of a statistical model, physics-inspired neural networks (PINN’s) take a hybrid approach by enforcing physics-based knowledge (PDE’s), while also optimizing the loss according to the data.
-For example, the incompressible 2D-Navier-Stokes equation gives
+For example, the unsteady, incompressible 2D-Navier-Stokes equation gives

 $`x`$-momentum:
 ```math